Brian L. Roberts: Comcast

 Roberts began his career at Comcast after graduating from Wharton in 1981, as a manager of cable system marketing.
 In 1987, he was promoted to executive vice president.

 Roberts assumed the role of President of Comcast in 1990 at the age of 31, when the company's annual revenue was $657 million.
 The company's annual revenue grew significantly since then, reaching $122 billion by 2024.

 In 1997, Roberts coordinated a deal with Bill Gates for Microsoft to invest $1 billion in Comcast, which supported the expansion of its broadband network.
-As of 2024 the network is the largest Internet Service Provider in the U.S.
+As of 2024 the network is the largest Internet service provider in the US.

 In 2001, Comcast acquired AT&T Broadband for $72 billion.
 The deal allowed Comcast to become the largest cable operator in the world.
 In 2002, Roberts became the company's CEO; he subsequently became chairman of the board in 2004.

 In 2011, Comcast acquired NBCUniversal, expanding the company's portfolio in the media space.
-Through this deal, Roberts was able to integrate Comcast’s cable networks with broadcast television and film production.
+Through this deal, Roberts was able to integrate Comcast's cable networks with broadcast television and film production.

 In 2018, Comcast acquired the British media and telecommunications company, Sky.
 The acquisition, according to Roberts, gave Comcast an opportunity for international growth.

-During Roberts’s tenure, the company’s customer base expanded from 2.4 million in 1990 to 52 million in 2024.
+During Roberts's tenure, the company's customer base expanded from 2.4 million in 1990 to 52 million in 2024.

 In 2023, Roberts's total compensation at Comcast was $35.5 million, up 11% from the previous year.